CellProfiler/CellProfiler/README.rst

 CellProfiler
 ============

-CellProfiler is free, open-source software designed to enable biologists without training in computer vision or programming to quantitatively measure phenotypes from thousands of images automatically.
+CellProfiler is an open-source application for measuring phenotypes from images.

 Installation
 ------------